Skip to content

 Deputy fits best when scheduling, time tracking, and compliance need to stay tightly connected in one system.
 Hourly teams with stricter labor guardrails are likely to get the most from it.

 The tradeoff is that it feels less distinctive once the problem shifts from shift assignment into broader operational planning.
-Teams that need more visibility into coverage changes and day-of activity may eventually want a platform that goes further.
+Teams that need more visibility into coverage changes and activity coverage may eventually want a platform that goes further.

 3